marcelosperalta/glossary/README.md

 - A minimum viable product (MVP) is a version of a product with just enough features to satisfy early customers and provide feedback for future product development.

 [Modal window](https://en.wikipedia.org/wiki/Modal_window)
 - In user interface design for computer applications, a modal window is a graphical control element subordinate to an application's main window.
 A modal window creates a mode that disables the main window but keeps it visible, with the modal window as a child window in front of it.
+Modal windows are sometimes called **heavy windows** or **modal dialogs** because they often display a dialog box.

 [Model–view–controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
 - Model–view–controller (usually known as MVC) is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.